xzpk227/clinical-genomics/README.md

 ### No Real Patient Data

-This system is designed for use with **synthetic or publicly available de-identified clinical text only**.
-No real patient data should ever be used as input.
+This system is designed for use with **synthetic or de-identified clinical text only**.
+No real patient data should be used as input.
 The pipeline does not store or log clinical note content after the response is returned.

 ### Clinician-in-the-Loop Requirement

-All outputs from this system must be reviewed by a qualified clinician before any clinical action is taken.
-The pipeline is a decision-support tool — it surfaces candidate HPO terms for clinician review, not a replacement for clinical judgment.
+All outputs must be reviewed by a qualified clinician before any clinical action is taken.
+This pipeline surfaces candidate HPO terms and risk scores for clinician review — it is not a replacement for clinical judgment.

 ### Confidence Score Interpretation

-Confidence scores represent the cosine similarity between the mention embedding and the HPO term embedding, normalized to [0.0, 1.0]:
+Confidence scores represent cosine similarity between mention and HPO term embeddings, normalized to [0.0, 1.0]:

 - **≥ 0.90**: High confidence — strong semantic match
 - **0.70–0.89**: Moderate confidence — likely correct, warrants review
-- **< 0.70**: Low confidence — treat with caution; manual verification recommended
+- **< 0.70**: Low confidence — manual verification recommended

-Scores below 0.70 should not be used to drive clinical decisions without explicit clinician review.

 ### Known Limitations

-- **Rule-based extraction**: The extractor only detects spans that exactly match HPO labels or synonyms.
+- **Rule-based extraction**: Only detects spans matching HPO labels or synonyms exactly.
 Novel phrasings not in the HPO synonym list will be missed.
-- **Embedding model scope**: BioLORD-2023 is trained on biomedical literature; performance may vary on highly colloquial or non-standard clinical language.
+- **Embedding model scope**: BioLORD-2023 is trained on biomedical literature; performance may vary on colloquial clinical language.
-- **Negation scope**: The NegEx algorithm uses a fixed token window.
-Complex negation patterns (e.g., double negatives, long-range dependencies) may not be detected correctly.
+- **Negation scope**: NegEx uses a fixed token window; complex negation patterns may not be detected.
-- **No temporal reasoning**: The pipeline does not distinguish between current, historical, or family history findings.
+- **No temporal reasoning**: Does not distinguish current, historical, or family history findings.
+- **Synthetic data only**: The adverse event model and evaluation are trained and tested on synthetic EHR data.
+Performance on real patient cohorts requires separate validation.
-- **English only**: The pipeline is designed for English-language clinical notes only.
+- **English only**: Designed for English-language clinical notes.

 ### Prohibition on Diagnostic Use

-**This system must not be used as a diagnostic tool.** It does not provide diagnoses, treatment recommendations, or clinical decisions.
-Every response includes the following disclaimer:
+**This system must not be used as a diagnostic tool.** Every response includes the disclaimer:

 > *"This output is for clinical decision support only.
 It does not constitute a medical diagnosis.
 Always involve a qualified clinician."*